IvanKovac/TimePickerWithSeconds/README.md

 TimePickerWithSeconds
 =====================

-Android TimePicker widget with seconds field included together with hours and minutes.
-This is extension of existing Androids TimePicker widget.
-It is developed above that widget.
+Android TimePicker widget with seconds field as well.
+This widget is an extension of native TimePicker which provides only minute and hour fields.

 ![alt tag](https://raw.github.com/IvanKovac/TimePickerWithSeconds/master/Screenshot_2014-03-03-19-55-49.png)